 It’s no secret that Berlin has been my main squeeze for a few years now.
 Aside from the relatively harsh Winters, I love everything about Berlin.
-But depending on who you ask, you may find it can be an intimidating place, especially if visiting alone and trying to figure out where to stay for a weekend in Berlin.
-I came to know Berlin as the city where people went to KitKat Club naked and that was way before the city turned me into a bit of a slightly crazy person – so I was kinda wondering WTF was gonna happen there.
+But depending on who you ask, you may find it can be an intimidating place, especially if visiting alone and trying to figure out what the best hotels in Berlin are for a weekend in Berlin.
+I came to know Berlin as the city where people went to KitKat Club naked and that was way before the city turned me into a bit of a slightly crazy person — so I was kinda wondering WTF was gonna happen there.

 Wondering where to stay in Berlin?
 I have opinions, friends, I do.
-I mean, I’ve been living in Berlin for four years now.
+I mean, I’ve been living in Berlin for five years now.

 Best Hotels Berlin: Picking a neighborhood